 - Learn about the profession.

 - Find educational and training opportunities.
 Relatively few colleges and universities in the United States offer degrees in translation and interpreting.
-There are, however, many training programs of varying lengths and specialized topics.
+There are, however, many training programs of varying lengths and in various areas of specialization.
 For example, Austin Community College has a seven-course series in translation and interpreting.
 AATIA hosts workshops on a variety of topics, as do other professional associations.
 Click to download a list of training programs offered in Texas and nearby states and online.
 Check the ATA website for additional information on training programs.

 Translators need college-level language skills in each of their working languages.
 While this is usually attained through the completion of a college degree, other life experiences-such as living and studying abroad – can also help you acquire the necessary language proficiency.
 While a degree in translation or interpreting is particularly useful, having at least a first-level degree (BA/BS or equivalent) in any field is desirable.
 Specialized knowledge in a particular field of endeavor is indispensable for high-quality translation and interpreting in that field.